stblount-eng/aws_dot_net_app/README.md

     terraform destroy
     ```
    This command will destroy all the resources created by Terraform. **Note:** Be cautious when running destroy in production environments.

-### Conclusion
-Congratulations!
-You've successfully deployed the infrastructure using Terraform.
-You can now begin using and managing your AWS resources as needed.